Florents-Tselai/spat/README.md

 - PG10 Introduced dynamic shared memory areas (DSA) in [13df76a](https://github.com/postgres/postgres/commit/13df76a)
 - PG17 Introduced the dynamic shared memory registry in [8b2bcf3](https://github.com/postgres/postgres/commit/8b2bcf3)

+Internally it stores its data in a `dshash`: this is an open hashing hash table, with a linked list at each table entry.
+It supports dynamic resizing, as required to prevent the linked lists from growing too long on average.
+Currently, only growing is supported: the hash table never becomes smaller.